NHSDigital/nrl-producer-api/README.md

 #### `ecs-proxies-containers.yml ` and `ecs-proxies-deploy.yml`:

 These files are required to deploy containers alongside your Apigee proxy during the Azure Devops `azure-build-pipeline`.
-In this template repo we are deploying our sandbox container which is used as the target server for the sandbox proxy.

 `ecs-proxies-containers.yml`: The path to a container's Dockerfile is defined here.
 This path needs to be defined to allow containers to be pushed to our repository during the `azure-build-pipeline`.